Enquire Now

 Steve Rubel wrote in Forbes about companies that had forgone advertising URLs and instead promoting their Facebook pages.
 He writes:

 Case in point: UniBall.
 During the Winter Olympic games I was surprised to see the pen manufacturer use its TV ads to point people to its Facebook page.
 There UniBall is giving away 10,000 pens.
 Nowhere in its ads does Uniball promote its own web site.
-It’s all about Facebook.
+It is all about Facebook.
 Clever.

 Why go to the trouble of creating a new web site with a new domain and then advertising the heck out of that domain when you can just point people to Facebook – where they already are?
 The days or promotion-specific domains may be coming to a close thanks to Facebook.

-IDNs and other Emerging Domains
+IDNs and other emerging domains

-Lastly, as Andy noted, we have a new type of ccTLD emerging, known as an Internationalized Domain Name.
-These non-Latin domains could open the door to a new wave of registrations — and replace Latin ccTLDs (and .com) in many markets around the world.
+Lastly, as Andy noted, we have a new type of ccTLD emerging, known as an Internationalised Domain Name.
+These non-Latin domains could open the door to a new wave of registrations – and replace Latin ccTLDs (and .com) in many markets around the world.
 This is all speculation of course, but IDNs are here now and should not be overlooked by multinationals.

 And then there is the coming of the brand-specific generic TLDs, such as .canon.
 In March of this year, Canon announced that it intended to register .canon.
-It’s safe to assume that Canon will no longer promote canon.com after it gets its new domain, and other companies are sure to follow.
+It is safe to assume that Canon will no longer promote canon.com after it gets its new domain, and other companies are sure to follow.
 How many companies do follow, and how successful these domains ultimately are, who knows.

 With all these alternatives out there, I still find that when I need to register a new domain that I look up .com first.
 The good news now is that there are so many other options available in the event that the .com domain is already taken.